ucsc-ospo/ucsc-ospo.github.io/content/post/20230222/index.md

 ---

 We are very excited to have been selected as a [2023 Google Summer of Code](https://summerofcode.withgoogle.com) Mentor Organization.
 The [2023 Open Source Research Experience](/osre) and with it the [2023 Summer of Reproducibility](/sor) will therefore benefit from GSOC's world-wide outreach and generous funding of contributors.
 We are now listed among [172 selected mentor organizations](https://summerofcode.withgoogle.com/programs/2023/organizations).
 We are listed under "Data" and "Science and medicine".

+{{% callout note %}}
+Since 2018, the we have successfully mentored a total of 22 GSoC students.
+We look forward to mentoring this year's students.
+{{% /callout %}}

+Interested students can check out our [projects](/osre/#projects) for  proposal ideas from our mentors.
+Our projects cover a wide range of topics this year.
+Students are encouraged to reach out to our mentors during the proposals stage.
+See our [student information section](/osre/#forstudents)